forzagreen/n2words/README.md

 [![npm](https://img.shields.io/npm/v/n2words.svg)](https://npmjs.com/package/n2words)
 [![npm](https://img.shields.io/npm/dw/n2words)](https://npmjs.com/package/n2words)

-n2words converts numbers to words.
-It supports multiple languages.

-n2words is a lightweight, easy to use package, with no dependencies.
-It works both in Node.js and in browsers.
+n2words is a library that converts a numerical number into an written number.
+We have support for multiple languages (25 and growing) and our package is lightweight, modular, and has minimal dependecies.

 ## How To